True statements can often be twisted by those who aim to use them for their gain.

 The Scriptures: Worthy Of Our Reflection and Study

 The Scriptures are a collection of 66 books.
-They are the way in which God chose to reveal Himself worthy of our reflection and study not only in this article but for all of our days.
-We know there is so much more to God that has not been revealed in His word because His Word states as much.
-But we are told God’s revealed word is enough for us to live by, and His final word was in Christ (Deuteronomy 29:29; Hebrews 1:2).
+Scripture is the way in which God chose to reveal Himself to mankind.
+We know there is so much more to God that has not been revealed in His Word because His Word says so (John 21:25).
+But we are also told God’s revealed Word is enough for us to live by, and His final word was in Christ (Deuteronomy 29:29; Hebrews 1:2).

-Through Scripture, we know our sin, we see His salvation, and we know He rules and reigns, and Christ will one day return to judge the living and the dead.
-In that light, we both know who Christ is, why God saved us, who we were before a Holy God without Christ and who we are before God in Christ, and how we are to live in light of such a great salvation.
+Through Scripture, we know our sins, we see His salvation, and we know He rules and reigns and Christ will one day return to judge the living and the dead.
+In that light, we know who Christ is, why God saved us, who we were before a Holy God without Christ and who we are before God now in Christ, and how we are to live in light of such a great salvation.

 But we are not given all.
-Like Moses, our unglorified bodies could not handle the fullness of His splendor (Exodus 33:12-23), so we see through a glass dimly, knowing, trusting, God told us the secret things belong to Him.
+Like Moses, our unglorified bodies could not handle the fullness of His splendor (Exodus 33:12-23), so we see through a glass dimly, knowing, and trusting, God told us the secret things belong to Him (Deuteronomy 29:29).
 There is a humbleness that knowledge should bring.
 Humanity has the capability for great achievements.
-We have propelled ourselves to the moon, yet in our sin, we cannot gaze upon the holy and live.
+We have propelled ourselves to the moon, yet in our sin, we cannot gaze upon the holy God and live.
 There is a limit to the glory our flesh can see.

 The Bible and Knowledge

-God constrained our knowledge of Him to the Bible as a means for us to think right thoughts about Him.
-Paul (Galatians 1:8) and John (1 John 4:1) warns of the dangers when looking for God outside of His revelation to us.
+God constrained our knowledge of Him to the Bible as a means for us to rightly think about Him.
+Paul (Galatians 1:8) and John (1 John 4:1) warn of the dangers when looking for God outside of His revelation in Scripture to us.
 Those who go in search of God elsewhere run the risk of not only being taught by demons but also of adding to Scripture.

-One look at the night sky, especially when outside the confines of the city and stars beyond number fill the canopy of night, each sparkle of light adding to the beauty and wonder of the heavens above, and reminding us of our humble frame before a mighty God.
+One look at the night sky, especially when outside the confines of the city and stars beyond number fill the canopy of night, each sparkle of light adding to the beauty and wonder of the heavens above reminds us of our humble frame before a mighty God.

 But when we do not keep to God’s Word, we take the created and worship it as the Creator (Romans 1).
-We take the stars and worship them, seeking for meaning in horoscopes; we take our spouses, our children, our loved ones and make idols of them, putting a weight on them they were never meant to hold; we take our hands and use them to fashion gods of our own; and we take our minds and create new religions and spirituality, creating idols of loved ones, of health, of wealth, of prosperity, and of nature itself.
+We take the stars and worship them, seeking meaning in horoscopes.
+Or we take our spouses, our children, and our loved ones and make idols of them, we put a weight on them they were never meant to hold; we take our hands and use them to fashion gods of our own.
+Further, we take our minds and create new religions and spirituality, creating idols of loved ones, health, wealth, prosperity, and of nature itself.

-Without the Canon of Scripture, we would be like the Athenians, creating idols to everything in creation, finding new things to worship.
+Without the Canon of Scripture, we would be like the Athenians, creating idols to everything in creation, and finding new things to worship.
 We, like Paul, are ambassadors of the “Unknown God,” who is now known through His revealed Word.
 This God chose to reveal Himself clearly to His creation.
-And He chose to reveal Himself through His Word.
+Most importantly, He chosen to reveal Himself through His Word.

 Scripture is sufficient to know and to love God with all our heart, soul, mind, and strength.
 Let that be enough for us.
 God’s Word is enough.